gebienha/Harvest-Prediction-Model/README.md

 # Crop Harvest Prediction 🌽
-A machine learning web-based application for predicting crop dagame levels.
+A machine learning web-based application for predicting crop damage levels.
 Our application uses a trained model to assess the likelihood damage and classify it into appropriate categories.
 ## Features:
 1. Predicts crop damage using real-world data
 2. Uses XGBoost and Box-Cox transformation